 - Retrain: Whether new or a 25-year veteran, all employees can benefit from a safety refresher.
 Even a 30-minute session can reinforce the importance of safety and renew safety practices as a priority in every process.
 Aside from training current employees, be sure that new hires have been onboarded properly regarding safety training, and that all employees have been trained on any plant technology upgrades.

 - Host an event: To gain buy-in and attention, consider turning a safety class into an event.
 You can also host a separate company-wide safety event to celebrate an incident-free period or recognize employees who exemplify your safety culture.
 Other ideas include a safety trivia or quiz game, a newsletter or blog series, or a lunch and learn.

 - Recognize: Encourage employees to nominate co-workers who exemplify good safety practices or go out of their way to make sure others remain safe.
-Publicly recognize these employees at an event, on your company’s internal messaging board, on your website, or a newsletter.
+Publicly recognize these employees at an event, on your company’s internal messaging board, on your website, or in a newsletter.

 Safety and technical training with ATS

 At ATS, we are proud of our Beyond Zero safety culture that incorporates “Living Safety” both at work and at home.
 Whether it is National Safety Month or any other time of year, safety is our core value.
 If you are interested in improving safety at your manufacturing facility, contact us today to learn how our safety-trained skilled maintenance technicians can help make your factory run better.